 The division within the IRS responsible for overseeing churches and charities is the Tax Exempt and Government Entitities Division.
 TEGE has created a Web page entitled Charities, Churches, and Educational Organizations - Political Campaign Intervention.
 It is dedicated to the IRS most recent activities related to 501(c)(3) and political activity.

-A definitive court case on the issue of free speech and political expression is Branch Ministries Inc. versus Rossotti.
+A definitive court case on the issue of free speech and political expression is Branch Ministries Inc. versus Rossotti (PDF).
 In that case, the court upheld the constitutionality of the ban on political activity.
 The court rejected the plaintiff church's allegations that it was being selectively prosecuted because of its conservative views and that its First Amendment right to free speech was being infringed.